PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 ## Security

-Security and access control patterns for implementing permission set-driven security, managing access control, and securing Salesforce data for LLM systems.
+Security and access control patterns for implementing permission set-driven security, managing access control, securing Salesforce data for LLM systems, and implementing comprehensive sharing mechanisms.

 - [permission-set-architecture.md](security/permission-set-architecture.md) — Guide to permission set-driven security architecture with Profiles for UI configuration and Permission Sets for access control
 - [salesforce-llm-data-governance.md](security/salesforce-llm-data-governance.md) — Security and governance patterns for choosing what data to expose from Salesforce to LLMs and how to do that safely
+- [sharing-mechanisms.md](security/sharing-mechanisms.md) — Comprehensive guide to all Salesforce sharing mechanisms including OWD, Role Hierarchy, Sharing Rules, Apex Managed Sharing, View All/Modify All permissions, Sharing Sets, and community sharing patterns

 ### permission-set-architecture.md